BonganiCacambile/Ai-Jarvis-Intelligent-Voice-Assistant/README.md

 "# Ai-Jarvis-voice-assistant"

-"# An advanced, AI-powered voice assistant built with Python, designed to interact, assist, and perform tasks intelligently—just like JARVIS from the Marvel series Iron Man.
+"# An advanced, AI-powered voice assistant built with Python, designed to interact, assist, and perform tasks intelligently just like JARVIS from the Marvel series Iron Man.
 This project aims to create a conversational AI capable of understanding natural language, executing commands, and assisting with daily operations."

 Features